-You will need a T'es branché 1 workbook for this class.
-It will be used for homework and inclass practice.
+You will need your T'es branché 2 workbook from last year for this class as we finish Units 6-10 in the level 2 textbook.
+We will also complete Units 3 and 4 from the level 3 textbook, but you won't need to purchase another workbook.
+Your level 2 workbook will be used for homework and in class practice.
+If you lost yours, please talk to me.
 You are required to bring your workbook to class every day!
 You also will need your Chromebook, a folder or binder, notebook, and writing utensil.
-We have a classroom set of our T'es branché 1 textbook that will be used in class.
+We have a classroom set of our T'es branché 2 and 3 textbooks that will be used in class.